 Welcome back once again to my weekly article covering the mystery surrounding the death of Ruth Davenport in Buckhorn, Arlington and Buenos Aires.

 Does Audrey even know what possibly happened to her?
-Last thing she knew was that she had lost her virginity to John Justice Wheeler on a plane before he flew off to Brazil – so if she is Richard’s mother, does she think Wheeler is the father?
-It’s all actually too horrible to comprehend, but this is Twin Peaks and there is no shying away from the evil that man does here.
+The last thing she knew was that she had lost her virginity to John Justice Wheeler on a plane before he flew off to Brazil—so if she is Richard’s mother, does she think Wheeler is the father?
+It’s all actually too horrible to comprehend, but this is Twin Peaks and there is no shying away from the evil that men do here.

 I feel I cannot not mention the Diary.
 For Twin Peaks fans waiting for 25/27 years for the return, knowing all this time that Annie told Laura to write in her diary that, ‘The Good Dale is in the lodge and cannot leave’, actually seeing those pages found by Hawk, that Laura really DID write it in her diary, well my heart was truly pounding, I found myself whisper shouting (it was 2am in the morning for me), ‘Yes!
 Yes!
 You are finally on the right track!’
 True glee that finally the truth will come out for sure, and there isn’t a better person on earth than Hawk to be the one to find it.